vanruc/todoApp/README.md

 	<pluralAlias>Staffs</pluralAlias>
 	<iconStyleClass>fa fa-users</iconStyleClass>
 ```
-- `name` : document name.
+- `name` : document name
-- `persistent` : name of document's database table.
+- `persistent` : name of document's database table
-- `singularAlias`: Singular Alias
+- `singularAlias`: Singular alias
-- `pluralAlias`: Plural Alias
+- `pluralAlias`: Plural alias
 - `iconStyleClass`: document icon on the menu.
 [Skyve](https://skyve.org) uses `fontawesome` as an icons resource.
 You can look for any icon by following this link https://fontawesome.com/icons.
-Please take note about `fontawesome` version to find correct icons.
+Please take note on `fontawesome` version to find correct icons.

 In some cases, may you need to define your own custom icons.
 [Skyve](https://skyve.org) support 16 and 32 pixel icons and you can refer to them through the `admin` -> `contact` document.